 Nationwide is one of the largest insurance providers in the United States and offers customers a complete range of additional discounts.
 You’ll probably be eligible for at least one even if you don’t have a current Nationwide policy.

 Nationwide’s basic RV protections are complete and comprehensive and can be customized to suit travel trailer owners and those who live in their trailers seasonally with add-ons.
-Though Nationwide does not currently offer insurance services to residents of every state, its large network and expansive coverage options have earned Nationwide a spot among the best travel trailer insurance providers.
+Though Nationwide does not currently offer insurance services to residents of every state, its large network and expansive coverage options have earned Nationwide a spot among the best travel trailer coverage providers.

-Though insuring your travel trailer is important, the insurance company you choose will dictate how much protection you receive.
+Though insuring your trailer is important, the insurance company you choose will dictate how much protection you receive.
 Before you choose an insurance provider, take time to speak with a few competing agents and shop around for quotes.

-Most insurers allow you to get a quote for your home, auto or travel trailer insurance online, and collecting multiple quotes is the best way to make sure you get the most affordable coverage possible.
+Most insurers allow you to get a quote for your home, auto or travel trailer policy online, and collecting multiple quotes is the best way to make sure you get the most affordable coverage possible.